Ayansaxena24/CodeAntAi/README.md

 This repository contains my submission for the **Frontend Developer Intern Hiring Assignment** for **CodeAnt AI**.
 Below, I’ve outlined the project details, instructions for running the code, and my approach to completing the assignment.

+This application is deployed on Vercel.
+You can check out the live link [here](https://code-ant-ai-lime.vercel.app/).

 ---

 ## Overview